 If your seller is using eBay's Global Shipping Program, all the logistical challenges of international shipping, such as customs clearance, will be taken care of for you.
 You'll pay any import charges up front, so you won't pay anything extra when your item's delivered.
 You'll also benefit from international tracking.

 If your seller doesn't participate in the Global Shipping Program, you can still buy from them; however, how you pay fees and import charges will differ.

 When you buy from an international seller, you'll often have to pay import charges.
 These charges are generally based on the item's price, weight, dimensions, and country of origin, as well as any local taxes, duties, and fees.

 Buying internationally with the Global Shipping Program

-When you see the Global Shipping Program logo, the listing will give an estimate of both shipping and import charges.
-This includes everything from processing and handling fees, to international shipping.
-You'll see the final charges when you confirm your delivery details at checkout, before you pay.
+When you see the Global Shipping Program logo, the listing will include an estimate of both shipping and import charges.
+This includes everything from processing and handling fees to international shipping.
+You'll see the final charges when you confirm your delivery details at checkout (before you pay).

 When you use the Global Shipping Program, the seller sends the item to the global shipping center.
 From there, it's shipped to you.

-You need to use PayPal for GSP items, and your payment will be split into two transactions:
+You need to use PayPal for Global Shipping Program items, and your payment will be split into two transactions: